-Katrin Olga Johannesdóttir was born in 1962 and she joined the Board on 6 August 2009.
-She is the former Chief Strategy Officer of Skipti hf and the current Chairman of Já upplýsingaveitur hf.
-Previously she was a VP for sales and marketing and VP for residential markets at Síminn.
+Katrin Olga Johannesdóttir was born in 1962 and is the former Chief Strategy Officer of Skipti hf. and the current Chairman of Já upplýsingaveitur hf.
+Before that she was VP for sales and marketing and VP for residential markets at Síminn hf.
 Prior to that she held a position as the managing director of Navision Iceland and was a management consultant at VSO.
-Katrin Olga is currently a board member of the Central Bank of Iceland, Ölgerðin hf., Reykjavik University, the Iceland Chamber of Commerce and Njála ehf.
-Previously she was a board member of Sirius IT and SkjáMiðlar.
+Katrin Olga currently serves on the boards of directors of Ölgerðin hf., Reykjavik University, the Iceland Chamber of Commerce, and Njála ehf., having previously served on the boards of the Central Bank of Iceland., Sirius IT and SkjáMiðlar.
 She holds a Cand.
-Oecon degree, from the University of Iceland and a MSc in Business Economics from Odense University.
+Oecon degree from the University of Iceland and an M.Sc. in Business Economics from Odense University.